cvrve/Summer2025-Internships/OFFSEASON_README.md

-# Spring & Fall 2025 Tech Internships by Ouckah & Cvrve
+# Spring & Fall 2025 Tech Internships by Ouckah & Vansh

 The torch has been passed.
-Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Spring & Fall 2025**.
-The list is maintained collaboratively by [cvrve](https://cvrve.me) and [CSCareers](https://discord.gg/cscareers)!
+Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Spring & Fall 2025/2026**.
+The list is maintained collaboratively by Vansh and [CSCareers](https://discord.gg/cscareers)!

 :warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas: